-- You are getting clicks on your ads and sign-ups, but you suspect you can get a higher sign up rate percentage.
+- You are getting clicks on your ads and sign-ups, but you suspect you can get a higher sign-up rate percentage.

 - You have an online store.

-A/B testing can be used for email, for pages on a site or even advertisements.
+A/B testing can be used for email, for pages on a site, or even advertisements.
 It allows you to try different “variants” or versions of your digital marketing and discover which is more effective.

 How A/B Testing Works

 - You determine the criteria for success in the test and set that up as a goal.
 If you want more people to contact you, filling out the form might be your criteria.
-Or you might desire more clicks on a link, more sales or more downloads.
+Or you might desire more clicks on a link, more sales, or more downloads.
 Whatever your criteria, you can usually figure out a way to measure it.

 - After you have your variants, the A/B testing software automatically serves both versions to your audience.
 Ideally, it divides the audience by the number of variants and serves them all equally.
-So, if you have 2 variations, half of your audience will see the original and half will see the variant.
+So, if you have 2 variations, half of your audience will see the original, and half will see the variant.

 - The software records the results.
 It keeps track of how many people completed your goal for each variation.
-After you have enough results, you can tell which of the variations performed better.
+After you have enough results, you can tell which of the variation performed better.
 This, then, is the version you roll out to all customers.

 - Ideally, you start testing again.
 Find another thing to test on and create a new variant.
-Over time, the changes you make will probably be less drastic and the improvement you get may be smaller percentages, but in this way you will find the most optimized (and therefore more effective) version of your marketing.
+Over time, the changes you make will probably be less drastic and the improvement you get may be smaller percentages, but in this way, you will find the most optimized (and therefore more effective) version of your marketing.

 A/B testing is not that hard to implement.
 It often just depends on finding the right software solution which allows you to test the kind of marketing you need to test.